-This is at the top of the list for a reason: its performance and features combine to create a bit of kit worthy of the serious racing game enthusiast, but without the excessive price.
-In track racers like F1 or Project CARS, you can really sense a car's grip because of the superb motorised feedback, and the speed of response to your inputs is quick and perfectly executed.
+This is at the top of the best PC racing wheel list for a reason: its performance and features combine to create a bit of kit worthy of the serious racing game enthusiast, but without the excessive price tag.
+In track racers like F1 or Project CARS, you can really sense a car's grip because of the superb motorized feedback, and the speed of response to your inputs is quick and perfectly executed.

 The only limitation the setup has as such is that the handbrake is mapped to a button you access with your thumb, making rally games fiddly.
 You can get a separate stick shift and use that as the handbrake with the paddles for changing gear, but that is not great at all.
 As the wheel is often upside-down or at unusual angles during races you’ll have to get creative on how to execute the handbrake function...
 Use your nose?

 The leather wheel is excellent, and feels that little bit more cool and authentic by being leather.
 Downstairs, the pedal set is superb, with full-size, weighty pedals that feel really responsive and comfortable at your feet; their tuning is excellent as well and each tiny adjustment seems to be enact a change in accelerating or braking.
-As a bonus, its mount is still sturdy enough to hold it firmly to the desk—though a racing chair would probably get the best out of it.
+As a bonus, the steering wheel mount is still sturdy enough to hold it firmly to the desk—though a racing chair would probably get the best out of it.
 Here's a guide to our best gaming chairs.

-This unit also has LEDs at the top of the wheel’s central column, which light up to tell you when you need to change gear (if supported by the game you’re playing), and the pedals are fantastically responsive; the brake pedal is non-linear, giving you a more realistic braking sensation than cheaper pedal sets.
+This unit also has LEDs at the top of the wheel’s central column, which light up to tell you when you need to change gear (if supported by the game you’re playing), and the pedals are fantastically responsive.
+The brake pedal is non-linear, giving you a more realistic braking sensation than cheaper pedal sets.
 It’s a bit of a shame that the stick shifter is no longer built into the unit, but it isn’t that much more expensive—sometimes it's even the same price—to get it along with the wheel and pedal set.
 This is very much one of the best ways to get a full driving experience in your home PC setup.